-Topic: Out-of-equilibrium dynamics of a superfluid
+Topic: Stability of a supersonic superfluid

 Quantum gases are one of the most fascinating quantum systems now available in the lab.
 Far beyond atomic physics, their applications include quantum metrology, superfluidity, quantum information and quantum simulation in the wider and developing frame of quantum technology.

 In this context, the BEC group at Laser Physics Laboratory has developed a rubidium Bose-Einstein condensation experiment.
 This experimental setup produces a superfluid degenerate bosonic gas confined in a « bubble-like » potential obtained by a combination of magnetic and radiofrequency fields.
 Initially, the atoms occupy the bottom of this bubble, in a flat 2D geometry.
 We have developed tools to excite the system, either by means of magnetic/radio-frequency control, or with optical tools like an optical laser stirrer able to create a local perturbation of the quantum gas.
 These tools allow us to set the superfluid into rotation, and also modify dynamically the landscape seen by the atoms in order to put them out of equilibrium.
 In particular, we have prepared a fast rotating superfluid flow in the bubble: due to the centrifugal force, the gas climbs along the side of the bubble and takes a circular shape away from the bottom.
 In this way, we are able to bring the superfluid to very fast rotations rates, with supersonic speeds reaching Mach 18 i.e. 18 times the speed of sound in the gas .
 This superfluid flow persists for about one minute in the rotationally invariant bubble trap.